 That’s it.
 Twilio is the same way but usually the terminology is just a bit different.

 Also want to mention that when setting up a phone they recommend TLS and port 5061.
-However, I think if you are using Asterisk you still need to use UDP and 5060.
+However, Asterisk is a little more complicated setting up TLS.
+I suggest sticking with 5060 UDP.